m-miler/custom_excel_aggregation_app/README.md

 * [Application view](#application-view)

 ## General Info
-An application for aggregation data from online surveys.
-Data are stored in Excel files.
+An application for aggregation data stored in Excel files based on user settings.
-Application creates an aggregated csv in specified path based on json settings provided by user.
+Application creates an aggregated csv in specified path.
 User can create a new survey settings using the application or can load them from json file.

 ## Technologies

-Python 3.10
+Python 3.10 <br>
 Pandas

 ## Setup